Pumpkin Facts and Trivia

 The Thanksgiving Connection

 There are conflicting reports and documentation as to whether pumpkins were a part of the first Thanksgiving meal of the Pilgrims and the Indians, or whether it was the second Thanksgiving celebration the following year.
 We do know that pumpkins were a staple of the Indians long before the arrival of the pilgrims.
-From that time forward, pumpkins have been, and continue to be a tradition at the Thanksgiving feast.
+And from that time forward, pumpkins have been, and continue to be a tradition at the Thanksgiving feast.

 Not only is it associated with the meal itself, but the pumpkin has adorned and decorated homes and communities in honor of this event for hundreds of years.